MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 ### Data type does not match data

-The most common data type mismatch is date fields where the date field is not set to the correct date format.
+The most common data type mismatch occurs when a date field is not set to the correct date format.

 The data can be fixed at the source and re-ingested.
 Or, fix the transformation within Customer Insights.
+To fix the transformation:

 1. Go to **Data** > **Data sources**.